 Mapping a Client Certificate to a User During Mutual Authentication

-This topic discusses the ways information in a client certificate can map to a user identity and how to change the way Tableau Server performs that mapping.
-To understand how the mapping happens and whether you need to change it, you must know how client certificates are structured in your organization.
+This topic discusses the ways information in a client certificate can map to a user identity, and how to change the way Tableau Server performs that mapping.
+To understand how the mapping happens and whether you need to change it, you must know how client certificates are structured in your organisation.

 User-name mapping options

 Tableau Server uses one of the following approaches to map a client certificate to a user identity:

 Active Directory.
 If Tableau Server is configured to use Active Directory for user authentication, when Tableau Server receives a client certificate, it passes the certificate to Active Directory, which maps the certificate to an Active Directory identity.
 Any explicit user name information in the certificate is ignored.